 This Binance review will provide you with an in-depth overview of the platform, its features, fees, and how to open and use an account.
 Additionally, we’ll reflect on what are the positive and negative sides of the exchange.
 Also, we’ll explain why it is one of the most popular cryptocurrency exchanges in the world.

-Binance is the largest crypto assets exchange by trading volume.
+Binance is currently the world’s largest cryptocurrency exchange by trading volume.
 It was founded by Changpeng Zhao (known by his initials CZ) in China in 2017.
 Since then, the platform has established itself as one of the most reliable players in the crypto space.
-Our in-depth Binance review, which is constantly being updated, will definitely answer most of the questions that may arise before you decide to invest in cryptocurrencies via this recognized platform.

 Notably, Binance is also considered as one of a handful of cryptocurrency exchanges that do not fake volume or engage in wash trading activities.
 The company continuously seeks to ensure transparency in its operations.